 Good covers sell.
 Bad covers not only don’t attract customers, but can actively annoy the very people you count on to hand-sell your books.
 Authors who self-publish or go through a print-on-demand (POD) house often think that brick-and-mortar bookstores won’t sell their books.
 Granted, it takes some work to get in the door, but there are some POD books that sell well in my store.
-Sometimes, though, a mere look at the cover is enough to make me not want to carry a book: even a book from a large traditional publishing house.
+Sometimes, though, a mere look at the cover is enough to make me not want to carry a book, whether you designed the cover yourself or had it done by a large traditional publishing house.

 Here are some of the cover design errors that drive me (and other booksellers) nuts: